Grand Theft Auto VI: 2022: "teapotuberhacker"

-On 19 September, Rockstar confirmed the leak to be a "network intrusion" and lamented the manner in which the game was first demonstrated, but did not anticipate long-term effects on development.
-They disabled comments and replies on their social media accounts in the days following the leak.
-Take-Two added that steps had been taken "to isolate and contain this incident".
-Take-Two's share price dropped by more than 6% in pre-market trading that day, but recovered during regular trading hours following their statement.
-Uber acknowledged the potential links to their security breach and noted they were working with the Federal Bureau of Investigation and the United States Department of Justice.
-They believed the hacker was affiliated with the group Lapsus$, which was thought to have breached companies such as Microsoft, Nvidia, and Samsung over the preceding year.
-Strauss Zelnick, Take-Two's chairman and chief executive officer, said the incident caused the companies to become more vigilant with cybersecurity and had impacted staff emotionally but business remained unaffected.
-Rockstar later claimed the incident cost the company $5 million and thousands of staff hours to recover.
+A 17-year-old boy from Oxfordshire—identified as "teapotuberhacker" and a key member of the group Lapsus$—was arrested by the City of London Police on 22 September as part of an investigation supported by the National Cyber Crime Unit and American federal law enforcement.
+(Note: Uber, breached by the same hacker the prior week, coordinated with the Federal Bureau of Investigation and the United States Department of Justice regarding the incidents.)
+While on bail for hacking EE and Nvidia and under police protection at a Travelodge hotel, he breached Rockstar using a mobile phone, television, and Fire TV Stick, and threatened to release the source code in a Slack message to all Rockstar staff.
+Appearing before a youth court, he pleaded guilty to breaching bail conditions and not guilty to computer misuse.

-A 17-year-old boy from Oxfordshire—identified as "teapotuberhacker" and a key member of Lapsus$—was arrested by the City of London Police on 22 September as part of an investigation supported by the National Cyber Crime Unit and American federal law enforcement.
-While on bail for hacking EE and Nvidia and under police protection at a Travelodge hotel, he breached Rockstar using a mobile phone, television, and an Amazon Fire TV Stick and threatened to release the source code in a Slack message to all Rockstar staff.
-Appearing before Highbury Corner Youth Court, he pleaded guilty to two counts of breaching bail conditions and not guilty to two counts of computer misuse.
-The case was referred to a higher court while the boy was remanded to a young offender institution.
 In mid-2023, he stood trial at Southwark Crown Court for twelve offences, including six counts of computer misuse, three of blackmail, and two of fraud.
-He was deemed unfit to stand trial due to his autism; instead of assessing his guilt, a jury determined he had committed the acts.
-A judge placed him under an indefinite hospital order in December for being a high public risk as he expressed an intent to continue committing cybercrimes.
+He was deemed unfit to stand trial due to his autism; a jury determined he had committed the acts, and a judge placed him under an indefinite hospital order in December for being a high public risk as he was violent in custody and expressed intent to continue committing cybercrimes.
+He was moved to a prison in July 2026 to await a new trial in November.